dorissuzukiesmerio/Analysis_loans_deliquency/HOPEAnalysis_Delinquency_Rates.md

 Descriptive statistics tables, boxplots and histograms reveal that :

-- Distribution of Late Installments has clustering of values on zero : need to account for that in the model if "LateInstallements" is used as dependent variable
 - Tables of variables and Delinquency seem to indicate relevant correlation with Date
 -  82% of BirthDate are missing : which means that we either drop them (if missing values occurrence is random such as subset will meet the condition of being a random sample of the population), or impute values (check how good the explanatory variables are in predicting : train and testing).
 Testing the regressions with and without the missing data, and realizing the results didn't change too much, I chose to use the subset, which I called " withage"
+- Distribution of Late Installments has clustering of values on zero : would need to account for that in the model if "LateInstallements" was used as dependent variable

 ##### Variables created :